-C13 Application Fee

-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+C13 Application Fee If your institution has waived its application fee fo r the Fall 2022 adı nission cycle ple ase select no.

+Yes No

+Does your institution have an application fee?
+X]

+Amount of application fee:

+Yes No

+Can it be waived for applicants with financial need?
+103 140

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+If you have an application fee and an on-line application apply on-line: cation option, plea ase indicate polic y for students

+Same fee

+Х Free

+Reduced Yes No

 Can on-line application fee be waived for applicants with financial need?

+C14 Application closing date -

-C14 Application closing date
+C14 Application closing date Yes No

-C21 Early Decision

-Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?

-If "yes," please complete the following:

-First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date

-For the Fall 2020 entering class:

-Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan:

-C22 Early action

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+Does your institution have an application closing date? Х

+Poto 1

+Application closing date (fall) 8/14 -

+Priority Date

+C15 Are first-time, first-year students accepted for tern ns other than the Yes No

+fall? Х

+C16 Notification to applicants of admission decision se ent (fill in one only)

+Х On a rolling basis beginning

+(date): By (date):

+Other:

+C17 Reply policy for admitted applicants (fill in one only - ')

+1. More and by book deeply

+Х Must reply by (date): No set date -

+Must reply by May 1st or within weeks if notified I thereafter

+Other: -

+Deadline for housing deposit (MMDD): Fall Amount of housing deposit: \$150.00 7/01, Spring 12/01 -

+Refundable if student does not enroll?

+Yes, in full

+Yes, in part

+No

+C18 Deferred admission - Yes No Does your institution allow students to postpone enrollment after admission? Х If yes, maximum period of postponement C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? Х C20 Common Application: Question removed from CDS.
+(Initiated during 20 106-2007 cycle) C20 Common Application.
+Question removed from CDS. (initiated during 20 000-2007 Cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision V NI- Does your institution offer an early decision plan (an admission plan Yes No that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to Х commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date Fandha Fall 2004 autorium alana For the Fall 2021 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22 Early action U Larry dollors Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Х Totalion date but do not have to commit to attending your conlege.
+If "yes," please complete the following: Early action closing date

-If "yes," please complete the following: Early action closing date Early action notification date
+Early action notification date

+Yes No

+Is your early action plan a "restrictive" plan under which you limit

+students from applying to other early plans?